 Section 7: Council shall conduct an annual financial review at the end of the fiscal year and may conduct a midyear audit in January.

-Section 8: Signatures of elected officers shall be updated annually or as needed on the authorized signature card for the Council bank account(s).
+Section 8: Signatures of elected officers shall be updated annually or as needed on the authorized signature card for the Council bank account(s). ).The Board of Directors shall determine which officers shall have signing authority on the Council bank account.
+Two authorized signatures are required on checks and for withdrawals.

 Section 9: Online access to banking, websites, email address, PT Avenue and social media shall be reviewed by the board of directors and changed at least once a year upon the installation of new officers on /or about July 1.
+The Council’s monthly bank account statements shall be provided unopened to a non signer board member.
+The reviewer will report promptly any concerns or discrepancies to the Executive Committee.
+If no concerns or discrepancies are seen, the reviewer shall initial and date the account statements and provide them to the Treasurer.

 Section 10: The annual budget of the Bellevue PTSA Council shall have as a line item a carry forward income (the “Rainy Day” fund) of no less than $5,000.00 as operating reserves for periods of unexpected shortfalls.

-Section 11: All reimbursement requests for authorized expenses must include a receipt and be submitted to the Treasurer by June 1st, or they will be considered a donation to the council.
+Section 11: All reimbursement requests for authorized expenses must include a receipt and be submitted to the Treasurer by June20th , or they will be considered a donation to the council.

+Section 12: NSF checks will be charged a service fee for the amount charged by our bank.
+If the check is not paid by June 1.
+The PTA will not accept any checks form this individual in the future.

+Section 13: The Bellevue PTSA Council may collaborate with other non-PTA organizations.
+The PTA will handle PTA funds only and will sign a contract if necessary with the other organization to clearly establish whether it is a PTA activity or the other organization’s activity.

 ARTICLE 4- OFFICERS